ushnamalikk/chain-of-thought-gpt-accuracy/README.md

   - **Number of entries**: Approximately 4,000
 - **Purpose**: Serves as the dataset for evaluating GPT models on diverse trivia questions.

----

-## Purpose of the Repository
-This repository aims to explore how integrated chain-of-thought reasoning in GPT-01-Preview affects response accuracy compared to GPT-3.5, across trivia questions of varying formats, categories, and difficulty levels.

----

-## Usage
-- **Data Files**: Use the `.json` files to analyze the models' responses for specific question types (True/False or MCQs).
-- **Dataset**: Refer to `cleaned_trivia_data.csv` for the original dataset and create your own tests or validations.

----

-## Contact
-For any questions or clarifications, feel free to reach out via the repository's issue tracker.